51Degrees/pipeline-java/Gaps-vs-spec.md

 - Usage sharing
   - Java usage sharing code does not generate a snippet on startup containing the static parts of each usage message.
 This has already been implemented for C# and Node.
+  - [JR] Java streams XML over the HTTP connection using XML writer, hard to send an invariant component
 - Data update
   - Check uses last modified date from the file system.
 Should use 'published date' from the data file if available. last modified date should be the fall back.